Library FAQ During COVID-19 & COVID-19 Resources

 |Service / Department||Available?||Notes|

-|Physical access to the library||No|
+|Physical access to the library||Yes||

 |Research Assistance||Yes||In-person at the Reference Desk, through the Ask Us!
 Reference Desk chat box, text (337) 205-7558, call (337) 482-6030, or email email@example.com.
 Appointments are also available via email to set up calls or Zoom meetings.|

-|Ernest J Gaines Center||Yes||Direct all questions to email@example.com, firstname.lastname@example.org, email@example.com or call (337) 482-1848.
+|Ernest J Gaines Center||Yes||Direct all questions to email@example.com, firstname.lastname@example.org or email@example.com or call (337) 482-1848.
 Visits are by appointment only.|

 |Cajun & Creole Music Collection (CCMC)||Yes||Direct all questions to email@example.com or call (337) 482-1174.
 Visits are by appointment only.|

 |Material Donations||No||Due to space constraints, Dupré Library is currently not accepting physical item donations, such as books.|